Soil-Security/bpf-go-xdp-template/README.md

 # bpf-xdp-go-template

-A GitHub template repository with the scaffolding for a XDP program developed with [libbpf/libbpf] and BPF CO-RE.
+A GitHub template repository with the scaffolding for a XDP program developed with [libbpf/libbpf].
 The loader is written in Go and is using the [cilium/ebpf] library to manage BPF objects, i.e. load BPF programs, access BPF maps, etc.